abhaumick/-ece695-s21-lab2-template/Readme.md

 # Introduction

-The first assignment exploited data parallelism along a single dimension - with a direct one-to-one or many-to-one correlation between each thread and the data it processes.
+The first assignment exploited data parallelism along a single dimension - with a direct one-to-one or one-to-many correlation between each thread and the data it processes.
 In the second assignment we will be operating on 2-D data and look at ways to adapt some common operations for the GPU.

 -----------------------------------------------------------